J-Tanzanite/Backtrack-Patch/README.md

 Little Anti-Cheat: https://github.com/J-Tanzanite/Little-Anti-Cheat/

-## Note:
-This is an early release, expect things to change!\
-Currently thinking about changing the ConVar names, but we'll see.\
-Maybe adding a config file too?

 ## Patching method:
 This patch method basically simulates a player's tickcount (as if it incremented normally) when their tickcount suddenly jumps/spikes above the tolerance set by the Convar below.\
 This does not happen to players who recently spawned or teleported.